 Latin Restaurants

-With Houston being the most diverse city in the country, you bet we have a culturally diverse culinary scene too.
-Did you know that over 25% of H-Town residents have heritage linked to Mexico, Central America, or South America?
-During Hispanic Heritage Month, from September 15 - October 15, we celebrate all the contributions that the Hispanic community makes in our city, including their delicious cuisines.
-From tacos to empanadas to pupusas, you’ll definitely find them in Houston.
+Houston’s culinary scene is consistently one of the best in the nation.
+It’s no surprise why – the city is one of the most diverse cities in America.
+A whopping 44.5% of Houstonians tie their heritage to Mexico, Central America, or South America!
+During Hispanic Heritage Month, from September 15 to October 15, we celebrate all the contributions the Hispanic community makes in our city, including their flavorful cuisines.
+From tacos to empanadas to pupusas, you’ll have no trouble finding them in Houston.
 Here’s our guide to Latin American Cuisine in Houston.

 DOWNTOWN/EADO/EAST END

-Next, head to The Original Ninfa’s on Navigation Boulevard in Houston’s East End, known for great Tex-Mex cuisine.
+Don't miss The Original Ninfa’s on Navigation Boulevard in Houston’s East End (photo), known for great Tex-Mex cuisine.
 It is where “Mama” Ninfa Laurenzo first created the ‘fajitas’ in 1973!
-Be sure to try their wide selection of fajitas, queso, margaritas and homemade tortillas (they have an Uptown location, too!).
+Be sure to try their wide selection of fajitas, queso, margaritas, and homemade tortillas (they have an Uptown location, too!).

 MONTROSE/MIDTOWN

-Enjoy date night at Gloria’s Latin Cuisine, a Salvadorian restaurant in Midtown with a variety of latin-inspired dishes like Pupusas, Lechon Asado and Plato SalvaTex.
+Grab some friends or make it a date night at Gloria’s Latin Cuisine (photo), a Salvadoran restaurant in Midtown with a variety of Latin-inspired dishes like pupusas and yuca salvadorena.
 After dinner, dance the night away with live local Latin bands and DJs until 2:00 a.m.!

 NORTH HOUSTON/HEIGHTS

-Visit Houston’s oldest and largest farmer’s market, the Houston Farmers Market (formally Caninos Produce) for the freshest produce, like chiles and tropical fruit from Mexico, Central and South America.
+Visit Houston’s oldest and largest farmers’ market, the Houston Farmers Market, for the freshest produce, like chiles and tropical fruit from Mexico, Central, and South America.
 Locals have been enjoying shopping and cooking with these ingredients since 1942!
-The market is open daily from 5:30 a.m. - 6 p.m.
+The market is open daily from 5:30 a.m. to 6 p.m.

 MEMORIAL/WASHINGTON AVE